ME to WE’s Non-Financial Support of WE Charity

 ME to WE Artisans is a line of original accessories handcrafted by artisans in WE Charity’s partner communities across the globe.
 It started with a vision: to not only create a way for talented artisans to earn the income they deserve, but to foster a collective of women empowering one another globally.
-To date, ME to WE Artisans partners with more than 1,500 women in Kenya and Ecuador, empowering each woman to build a brighter future for herself, her family and her community.
+ME to WE Artisans partners with artisans in Kenya and Ecuador, empowering each woman to build a brighter future for herself, her family and her community.

-Today, the women taking part in ME to WE Artisans are able to earn twice as much as what is considered a fair wage in their country—without giving up their traditional way of life.
-The program has also expanded past the original beaded Rafiki products.
-Today, socially conscious consumers can choose from a wide variety of offerings, including Fairtrade chocolate and coffee that supports Ecuadorian farmers.
+When women take part in ME to WE Artisans, they are able to earn twice as much as what is considered a fair wage in their country—without giving up their traditional way of life.
+Through partnerships with incredible brands across North America and the U.K., socially conscious consumers can now choose from a wide variety of offerings, including Fairtrade chocolate and coffee that supports Ecuadorian farmers.

 ME to WE retail products, including ME to WE Artisans, also offer a Track Your Impact code to show consumers what their purchase provided to WE Charity.
 Through this model, consumers can see exactly what their dollars provided, and where the donation was delivered.
 For example, the purchase of a ME to WE bracelet might fund education for a child in Kenya for one year.